Margaret Haughery: State funeral

-The funeral cortege assembled at the asylum included 13 priests, headed by Archbishop Napoléon-Joseph Perché (third Archbishop of New Orleans).
-New Orleans Mayor Benjamin Flanders led the funeral procession and two Lieutenant Governors of Louisiana were pallbearers, George L. Walton and W.A.
-Robertson.
-Thousands, including prominent politicians, businessmen, and other members of the clergy, attended her funeral.
+The funeral cortege assembled at the asylum and included thirteen priests, led by Archbishop Napoléon-Joseph Perché, the third Archbishop of New Orleans.
+New Orleans Mayor Benjamin Flanders headed the procession, and two Lieutenant Governors of Louisiana, George L. Walton and W.A.
+Robertson, served as pallbearers.
+The funeral was attended by several thousand people, including political leaders, business figures, and members of the clergy.

-Orphans from all the city's asylums were present, black and white, along with the historic Mississippi fire brigade (of which she was an honorary member) and nuns of numerous orders, as well as close friends and admirers.
-The streets, sidewalks, balconies, and windows were thronged with mourners.
-These included three generals, clergymen of all denominations, and city representatives.
-The cortege passed the New Orleans Stock Exchange at noon.
-Members suspended proceedings, left the room and came down to the sidewalk.
-St. Patrick's Church (New Orleans, Louisiana) was so thronged that the pallbearers had great difficulty getting the remains through the centre aisle.
+Orphans from all of the city's asylums were present, both Black and white, along with members of the historic Mississippi fire brigade, of which Margaret was an honorary member, and nuns from multiple religious orders.
+Friends and supporters also attended.
+Large crowds lined the streets, sidewalks, balconies, and windows along the route.
+Among those present were three generals, clergy representing multiple denominations, and civic officials.
+When the procession passed the New Orleans Stock Exchange at noon, business was suspended, and members came outside to observe.
+At St. Patrick's Church (New Orleans, Louisiana), the congregation was so large that pallbearers experienced difficulty carrying the coffin through the central aisle.

-Requiem Mass was celebrated by Francis Avery Allen, with Archbishop Perché reading the prayers after Mass.
-Her friend Thirion gave the sermon.
-She was buried in the same Saint Louis Cemetery No. 2 tomb with her great friend Sister Francis Regis, the Sister of Charity who died in 1862 and with whom Margaret co-operated in all her early work for the poor.
+A Requiem Mass was celebrated by Francis Avery Allen, with Archbishop Perché reading the prayers following the Mass.
+The sermon was delivered by Thirion.
+Margaret was buried in Saint Louis Cemetery No. 2, in the same tomb as Sister Francis Regis, a member of the Sisters of Charity who died in 1862 and with whom Margaret had worked closely in her early charitable efforts.

-Margaret's will was filed for probate on the following Monday.
-In her will she left everything to charities, without distinction of religion, for widows, orphans, and the elderly.
-She left all her wealth to charities with the exception of the bakery, which she bequeathed to her foster son, Bernard Klotz.
+Margaret’s will was submitted for probate the following Monday.
+In it, she bequeathed her estate to charitable causes serving widows, orphans, and elderly people, without distinction of religion.
+The only exception was her bakery, which she left to her foster son, Bernard Klotz.

-When Margaret died and her will was read, the people found that, with all her giving, she had still saved a great deal of money, and she left every cent of it to the different orphan asylums of the city; each one of them was given something.
-Whether the orphanages were for white children or black, for Jews, Catholics, or Protestants, made no difference; for Margaret always said, "They are all orphans alike."
-Margaret's will was signed with a cross instead of a name as she never learned to read or write.
+Following her death and the reading of the will, it was revealed that despite her extensive charitable giving, Margaret had retained substantial financial resources.
+These funds were distributed among the city's orphan asylums.
+Allocations were made without regard to race or religious affiliation.
+Margaret was quoted as saying, "They are all orphans alike."
+Her will was signed with a cross, as she never learned to read or write.